Here are the stories of some fathers who sent their children to Waldorf schools.

 Some families — parents and children alike — love their Waldorf schools.

-The following is excerpt from “Why Waldorf Programs are Unsuitable for Public Funding”
+The following is excerpted from “Why Waldorf Programs are Unsuitable for Public Funding”

 by former Waldorf parent Dan Dugan.